JadenBalogh/capstone-htb-git-demo/README.md

 ## Features
  - Sum of an array of integers.
 Assigned to Athena An.
  - Mean of an array of integers.
-Assigned to
+Assigned to Jared Wright.
  - Median of an array of integers.
 Assigned to Alvin Krisnanto Putra.
  - Mode of an array of integers.
 Assigned to Jaden Balogh.